tango-controls/pytango/doc/server/index.rst

 two modules which are:

 1. The :mod:`PyTango` module which is the Python to C++ interface
-2. The Python classical sys module
+2. The Python classical :mod:`sys` module

 This could be done with code like (supposing the PYTHONPATH environment variable is correctly set)::